MANAGEMENT DISCUSSION AND ANALYSIS

 a.
 Natural rubber is an agricultural commodity and subject to price volatility andproduction concerns.

 b.
-Most other raw material are crude-linked and are affected by the movement in crudeprices.
+Most other raw material is crude linked and are affected by the movement in crudeprices.

 c.
-Both natural rubber and crude prices are controlled by external environment - littlecan be done to control the raw material price movementinternally.
+Both natural rubber and crude prices are controlled by external environment andlittle can be done to control the raw material price movement internally.

 a.
-Demand-supply situation has to remain in favour of the industry to enable it to takeprice increases.
+Demand supply situation must remain in favour of the industry to enable it toundertake price increases.

-i.
-In India however, this is further impacted by competitive activities and a generalreluctance to undertake quick and large price corrections.
+b.
+In India however, this is impacted by competitive activities and a generalreluctance to take quick and significant price hikes.

 3. Continued economic growth

 a.
-Demand in the tyre industry is dependent on the economic growth and/orinfrastructure development.
-Any slow down in the economy, will impact the tyre industry,particularly in India.
+Demand in the tyre industry is dependent on economic growth and/or infrastructuredevelopment Any slowdown in economic growth may impact the industry.